jw447/DataReduction_Vis/README.md

   - Imageio 2.9.0
   - Pillow 7.1.2

-Required modules can be installed via ` pip3 install -r requirements.txt `
+Required Python modules can be installed via ` pip3 install -r requirements.txt `

 ### Dataset
 The dataset used in this work is a timestep from the Nyx cosmological application.
 The dataset can be obtained [here](https://portal.nersc.gov/project/nyx/highz/512/NVB_C009_l10n512_S12345T692_z54.hdf5).